A crispy Parmesan crust makes these Parmesan crusted pork chops juicy and flavorful. This easy keto recipe is perfect for any low carb diet.

 - Pour the oil into the pan and swirl to coat.
 Add the crumbed pork chop and put it into the pan.
 Repeat the breading procedure with the remaining pork chops.

 - When the pork chops are all in the pan, set the timer for 3 minutes.
 When time is up flip the 1st pork chop.
 Wait 1 minute and flip the next.
 Wait another minute and flip the third pork chop.
 Wait 1 minute and flip the last pork chop.

 - Set the timer again for 3 minutes.
 Check the pork by pressing the top lightly with the finger.
 If it's squishy, it's not done.
 If it's firm, it's done.
-Pork should be cooked until the internal temperature is 165 F. Use an instant read thermometer to check.
+Pork should be cooked until the internal temperature is 140 F. (Carry-over cooking will take it to 145 F as it rests.)
+Use an instant read thermometer to check.

 - When time is up, remove the 1st chop to a place and tent loosely with foil.
 Remove the remaining pork chops to the plate 1 minute apart just like you did for flipping in step 4.
 Let rest for 10 minutes and serve.